-1. After you have unpacked the software, go to the server root directory.
+1. Unpack the software and navigate to the server root directory.

 \$ cd UnboundID-DS

 2. Install the Data Store by launching setup with the appropriate JAVA_HOME directory.
 By default, the utility launches the graphical tool if your system supports a graphical environment.